-The big three: Shopify, Wix, and Squarespace.
+The big three are Shopify, Wix, and Squarespace.
 They all have various pricing plans and come straight out of the box with many features and have beautiful ready-to-use template designs.
 In general, the appeal of hosted platforms includes hosting, automatic upgrades, and security upgrades that come with full support as well as maintenance and management tools.
 Sellers that have no technical or web development skills will prefer the hosted shopping cart option to be the perfect e-commerce solution.

 Shopify is a fully hosted web application to create an online store.
 It provides a wide range of free and premium themes that can be customized to meet the user’s business needs, and it allows users to sell physical and digital products.

 As of 2021, Shopify has 1.6 million online stores.
-This growth is due to the one-stop-shop to set up an online store It is straightforward to use and it has a clean and intuitive interface.
+This growth is due to the one-stop-shop to set up an online store It is straightforward to use and has a clean and intuitive interface.
 In addition to Shopify’s core functionality, it has an app store that store owners can access to obtain free or premium apps to improve functionality and add features to their store.
 Another benefit of Shopify is the print-on-demand and dropshipping capabilities.